Changes To The South Australian Succession Act

 Estate Planning + Your Adult Children

 What would your life look like if you couldn’t help your child or make decisions on their behalf when they really need you to?
-Many parents are shocked to discover once their young person turns 18 they are legally no longer able to step in as a substitue decision maker if they became unwell or […]
+Many parents are shocked to discover once their young person turns 18 they are legally no longer able to step in as a substitue decision maker if they became unwell or were in an accident, or act as the executor of their estate if they died.
+“A long time ago someone […]

 If you love someone.
 Let everyone know.

 Brendan died of a massive heart attack in May 2021.
 He was 51 years old.
 He left behind adult children, an ex-wife and his partner of 4-years Cherie.
 This is Cherie’s story.
-“Just when I didn’t think I would find true love and a forever partner Brendan walked out the door towards me and I […]
+“Just when I didn’t think I would find true love and a forever partner Brendan walked out the door towards me and I knew he was it.”
+Just two weeks before he died, Brendan woke me and asked me to call an ambulance. […]

 Burial Place